Hot Posts

 The Grand Tease & The Sunrise Boat

-Instead, I booked the backhaul service.
+Turning down the Grand Canyon trip made booking the $75 backhaul service an incredibly easy decision.
 The outfitter loads you and your gear onto a motorized boat, drives you 15.5 miles upriver to the dam, and drops you off to float back down.
-Because I brought my own paddleboard, I got a nice little discount, which was a great bonus!
+Because I brought my own paddleboard, I got a nice little discount!

 Part II: The Colorado River

-As the motorboat pulled away, the silence of the canyon settled in.
+As the motorboat dropped us off at the base of the dam and pulled away, the silence of the canyon settled in.
+The contrast between the roaring engine and the sudden, absolute peace of the river is profound.
 You are completely dwarfed by the massive sandstone walls.

 🐺 Faces in the Stone

-The canyon walls alternate between massive, smooth vertical sheets and incredibly neat, textured shapes.
-As we floated, our guide pointed out "creatures" that looked perfectly embossed into the rock, poking out in 3D.
+Get your "hidden picture glasses" ready, because the canyon walls alternate between massive, smooth vertical sheets and incredibly neat, textured shapes.
+As we floated, our boat guide had pointed out "creatures" that looked perfectly embossed into the rock.

-The Howling Wolf: Just after you pass Horseshoe Bend, look up at the turn (if you don't look up, you will miss it!).
-There is a rock formation that looks exactly like a wolf with its head thrown back, mouth open in a howl.
-If you listen closely to my VR video at this spot, you can actually hear a group of paddlers howling at it as they float by!
+The Howling Wolf: Just after you pass Horseshoe Bend, look up at the turn.
+There is a rock formation that looks exactly like a wolf with its head thrown back, mouth open in a howl!
+If you listen closely to my VR video at this spot, you can actually hear a group of paddlers howling at it as they float by.

 The Waterhole Blunder

-The day before, I had tried to hike into Waterhole Canyon from the top, but couldn't figure out the logistics (and realized it required an expensive guided tour).
+The day before, I had tried to hike into Waterhole Canyon from the top, but realized it required a very expensive guided tour from the Navajo Nation.
 To discover that I could access the bottom of it for free from the river as part of this paddle was thrilling!

 ⚠️ The Steep Shore Struggle